notofonts/noto-docs/src/descriptions/NotoLoopedLaoUI.md

-Noto Looped Lao UI is an unmodulated design in the more traditional looped variant of the Lao script, suitable for app and website user interfaces.
+Noto Looped Lao UI is an unmodulated design in the more traditional, looped variant of the Lao script, suitable for app and website user interfaces.
 It contains 151 glyphs, 9 OpenType features, and supports 106 characters from 4 Unicode blocks.